 - olive oil cooking spray

-Remove from oven and transfer eggplant to a serving platter.
+- Remove from oven and transfer eggplant to a large serving platter.
 Spoon a single layer of marinara sauce on top.
 Then sprinkle with grated pecorino cheese and fresh chopped basil.
-Set aside for a few minutes before serving.
+Set aside for a few minutes before serving, allow it to sit for awhile.
 Serve warm or at room temperature.